State Route 99 tunnel: Design and funding

-The approved design is a four-lane, 2 mi long bored tunnel.
+The approved design was a four-lane, 2 mi long bored tunnel.
 The tunnel has a south portal in SoDo, near Lumen Field, and a north portal in South Lake Union, east of Seattle Center.
 The route goes beneath Pioneer Square, the central business district of Downtown, and Belltown.

-The project is estimated to cost US$3.29 billion, with $2.8 billion coming from the state and federal governments to cover the tunnel boring and a new interchange in SoDo.
-The replacement project also includes the following projects and funding sources:
+The project was estimated to cost US$3.29 billion, with $2.8 billion coming from the state and federal governments to cover the tunnel boring and a new interchange in SoDo.
+The replacement project also included the following projects and funding sources: